jdvala/website/_posts/2021-05-18-Dask-Groupby-apply.md

 |   male |        0 | 577 |

 This ends a small tutorial on how to use dask for groupby and apply.

+I am planning on writing a whole series on dask and how its an alternative to some of the things you can do with pandas.